-- Chapter 1 identifies this document, generally describes the entities and individuals taking part in the provision of the Services, and defines the acceptable usage of the certificates available to be issued; - Chapter 2 deals with the responsibility for the publication and information or documents;
+- Chapter 1 identifies this document, generally describes the entities and individuals taking part in the provision of the Services, and defines the acceptable usage of the certificates available to be issued: - Chapter 2 deals with the responsibility for the publication and information or documents;

-- Chapter 3 describes the processes of identification and authentication of an applicant for the issuance or revocation of a certificate, and defines the types and contents of the names used in certificates; - Chapter 4 defines life cycle processes of certificates, i.e., certificate issuance application, the issuance of the certificate, certificate revocation request, the revocation of the certificate, the services related to the verification of certification status, termination of the provision of the Services, etc.; - Chapter 5 covers physical, procedural and personal security, including the definition of the set of recorded events, the keeping of these records and responses to emergency and compromising situations; - Chapter 6 focuses on the technical security of the type of generating public and private keys, protection of private keys, including the computer and network protection, - Chapter 7 refers to certificate profiles and CRL profiles in specific CPs and specifies the types and the length of the attributes in the subject field and the subjectAlternativeName extension; - Chapter 8 focuses on Service assessment; - Chapter 9 deals with commercial and legal aspects. - Note: This document is English translation of CPS, the Czech version always takes the precedence.
+- Chapter 3 describes the processes of identification and authentication of an applicant for the issuance or revocation of a certificate, and defines the types and contents of the names used in certificates: - Chapter 4 defines life cycle processes of certificates, i.e., certificate issuance application, the issuance of the certificate, certificate revocation request, the revocation of the certificate, the services related to the verification of certificate status, termination of the provision of the Services, etc.; - Chapter 5 covers physical, procedural and personal security, including the definition of the set of recorded events, the keeping of these records and responses to emergency and compromising situations; - Chapter 6 focuses on the technical security of the type of generating public and private keys, protection of private keys, including the computer and network protection, - Chapter 7 refers to certificate profiles and CRL profiles in specific CPs and specifies the types and the length of the attributes in the subject field and the subjectAlternativeName extension; - Chapter 8 focuses on Service assessment; - Chapter 9 deals with commercial and legal aspects.

+Note: This document is English translation of CPS, the Czech version always takes the precedence.
+I.CA attests that the translation is not materially different to the original.